Electric Vehicle & Cell Phone Charging Stations

 Cell Phone Charging Stations

-The Town of Wake Forest has installed three cellphone charging towers in downtown Wake Forest with a fourth one on the way.
+The Town of Wake Forest has four cellphone charging towers in downtown Wake Forest.

 The current stations are located at the following locations:

 along South White Street in front of the Depot Parking Lot, 110 S. White St.;

 at Jones Plaza, located at the intersection of South White and East Jones Avenue; and

 near the intersection of South White and Elm Avenue.

 - Centennial Plaza, 301 S. Brooks St., along the walled seating area.